lukeshafer/blog/src/content/blog/Solid-Vs-Svelte.md

 ### Svelte

 When I first wrote Svelte code, my immediate thought was “oh, THIS is how the web should just work.”
 Variables are automatically reactive, JS and HTML easily interact in a declarative manner, and CSS is automatically scoped to the component.
 Svelte extends the existing languages we know, and easily supports transpiled languages like TypeScript and Sass/scss.
-It’s what I’d consider a very _idealistic_ approach, imagining a world where building websites is simpler for the author*.*
+It’s what I’d consider a very _idealistic_ approach, imagining a world where building websites is simpler for the author.

 Svelte also cares a lot about reducing the amount of code you write.
-Take a look at the various examples [on Component Party](https://component-party.dev) and you’ll immediately find that Svelte code tends to be shorter and more concise — relying on the “magic” of the compiler to handle reactivity.
+Take a look at the various examples on [Component Party](https://component-party.dev) and you’ll immediately find that Svelte code tends to be shorter and more concise than other frameworks — relying on the “magic” of the compiler to handle reactivity.
 It requires you to put a lot of trust in the compiler, but the results tend to be a cleaner, easier to manage codebase.

 ### Solid